-Cisco Meraki MX and Check Point Quantum Force compete in the network security solutions category.
-Cisco Meraki MX is known for its ease of deployment and centralized cloud management, while Check Point Quantum Force offers advanced security features and detailed user identity awareness.
+Cisco Meraki MX and Check Point Quantum Force (NGFW) compete in the network security category.
+Cisco Meraki MX stands out with its cloud-based management, while Check Point Quantum Force excels in security features.

 Clients are now comfortable and not wasting productive hours on IT support.